Neptune-Digital-UK/BASC_Tools/ELIGIBILITY_AI_CONVERSATIONAL.md

 ## EXAMPLE RESPONSE STYLES

 **Example 1 - Eligible Horse:**
 "Great news!
 Your 8-year-old Warmblood used for Show Jumping qualifies for insurance coverage.
-Based on the $75,000 insured value and jumping activity, here are the available coverage options:
+Based on the $75,000 insured value and jumping activity, here are the available coverage options with pricing:

+**Classic Major Medical** (with 20% co-pay):
+- $7,500 limit: $500/year (with $500 deductible) or $440/year (with $1,000 deductible)
+- $15,000 limit: $750/year (with $500 deductible) or $620/year (with $1,000 deductible)

+**Basic Major Medical** (Sport Horse, 0% co-pay):
+- $7,500 limit: $575/year (with $425 deductible)
-- Classic Major Medical (with coinsurance)
+- $15,000 limit: $825/year (with $600 deductible)

-- Basic Major Medical
-- Special Major Medical
-- Medical Assistance
-- External Accident Medical
-- Surgical Coverage
-- Colic Coverage
+**Surgical Coverage**: $100-$200/year depending on limit ($5k-$15k)

+**Colic Treatment**: $175/year ($5,000 limit, $250 deductible, 20% co-pay)

-Since the value is between $20k-$100k, major medical coverage would include coinsurance.
-All of these coverages are available for show jumpers at this age.
-Would you like me to explain any of these coverage types in more detail?"
+Since the value is between $20k-$100k, Classic Major Medical would include a 20% co-pay.
+For comprehensive coverage without co-pay, I'd recommend the Basic Major Medical option at $575/year.
+Would you like me to explain how the co-pay impacts your out-of-pocket costs during a claim?"

 **Example 2 - Limited Eligibility:**
 "Your 12-year-old Quarter Horse competing in Barrel Racing qualifies for coverage, though the available options are more limited for this discipline.
 At a $15,000 insured value, here's what's available:

-- External Accident Medical
-- Surgical Coverage
+**External Accident Medical** (Western): $475/year
+- $5,000 limit, $375 deductible, 0% co-pay
+- Covers injuries from external accidents

+**Surgical Coverage**: $100-$200/year
+- Options for $5,000 to $15,000 limits
+- $250 deductible, 20% co-pay

 Barrel racing has specific coverage restrictions due to the activity's risk profile, and the value under $20k means major medical options aren't available.
 These two coverages would still provide important protection for accident-related expenses and surgical needs.
-Would you like to discuss either of these options?"
+For $575-$675/year, you could have both coverages.
+Would you like to discuss either of these options in more detail?"

 **Example 3 - Requires Review:**
 "Your Draft horse being used under saddle would require underwriting review before we can confirm coverage.
 This means our underwriting team would need to evaluate the specific circumstances individually.
 This is standard for draft horses in riding activities to ensure we can provide appropriate coverage.
 I'd recommend reaching out to an agent who can submit the information for review.
 Would you like guidance on what information you'd need to provide?"